-The learning and developing trajectories of a child are an important task of the teacher and teaching assistant.
+The education and development of a child are important tasks of the teacher and pedagogical staff.
 We follow the development of children accurately.
 Only then can we tailor our lessons and our guidance on the level of development and needs of the child.
 Following the development is done in the following ways: through the child monitoring system, reporting, CITO, final test and the reference secondary education.